clemsos/writings/_quora/2017-01-05-How-many-hours-a-day-should-I-learn-Chinese-to-be-fluent-in-a-year.md

 language: en
 title: |
-    How many hours a day should I learn Chinese to be fluent in a year? - Quora
+    How many hours a day should I learn Chinese to be fluent in a year?
 ---

 You won't be fluent by the end of a year anyway, but the number of hours